tc39/proposal-smart-pipelines/readme.md

 > prose requirements.
 Such rules are always associated with a production of a
 > grammar and are called the static semantics of the production.
 >
-> Static Semantic Rules have names and typically are defined using an algorithm.
+> Static semantic rules have names and typically are defined using an algorithm.
-> Named Static Semantic Rules are associated with grammar productions and a
+> Named static semantic rules are associated with grammar productions and a
 > production that has multiple alternative definitions will typically have for
 > each alternative a distinct algorithm for each applicable named static
 > semantic rule.